 While this saves some horses from being used to pull heavy carriages, hundreds of donkeys are still forced to give tourist rides.
 The donkeys must climb up and down the 900 steps to the monastery with visitors on their backs multiple times a day under extreme weather conditions.

 All animal rides must be banned at this site.

-An on-site veterinary clinic run by PETA US treats donkeys, horses, camels, and other animals who have been injured or worked to exhaustion – all at no cost to their owners.
+An on-site veterinary clinic funded by PETA treats donkeys, horses, camels, and other animals who have been injured or worked to exhaustion – all at no cost to their owners.
 The animals suffer from malnutrition, hoof deformities, abscesses, skin conditions, anaemia, and other issues, and most bear painful saddle sores, are lame, or have wounds where hobbles have eaten into their flesh.
 Some have been deliberately cut with razor blades, stoned, or tasered by disaffected young people.
 Most have never seen a veterinarian in their lives.

 Visitors go to Petra to marvel at its ancient monuments and temples, yet the “Lost City” has a dark and ugly side: more than 1,300 horses, donkeys, and camels are forced to carry tourists or pull carriages in the city every day, and they are suffering immensely.

 Handlers routinely whip and beat the animals, even hitting them in the head with rocks, as they haul tourists on a gruelling 10-kilometre trek in the sweltering heat, and there’s no water or shade for them.
 Donkeys are forced to carry people up and down the 900 treacherously steep and eroded stone steps to the city’s monastery.
 If they resist or falter, the beatings often intensify.

 Donkeys have fallen over the edge, and young people have deliberately pushed them over.